pratikshya36/spider_webdev_task3/README.md

 ![initmap](https://user-images.githubusercontent.com/28576445/27851815-19bb2b86-617a-11e7-91f5-3289d719a38c.PNG)
   This creates a map object of google maps.
   The map is now available on the browser page at the location mentioned by div element having id as "map" and the map is having zoom     level of 4 and centered at India(The given lat and lng are latitude and longitude of India).
-  # spider_webdev_task3

-use github issues to host images

 # STEP-2:INCLUSION OF INFOWINDOWS
   1.There are 4 infowindows which are visible when the index.html is run.